slothbag/fwlogview/README.md

 =======
 Install ulog2 and create the database tables using the ulog2 provided scripts.
 Make sure iptables is writing logs into the table.

+Copy the repository into your Web root or into a subfolder.

 Copy the config.php.sample to config.php and fill in your DB settings.

 You should be good to go.